Tax changes for charities and volunteers

 Current tax rules for when an entity ceases charitable purposes only apply to registered charities under s HR 12 of the Income Tax Act 2007 (“the Act”).
 This excludes non-registered charities that cease being charitable at law.

 When a registered charity ceases to be carried on for charitable purposes, that entity is subject to the deregistration tax rules.
-The Bill adds that any non-registered charity which ceases the undertaking of charitable purposes is then subject to deregistration tax rules also, as they no longer meet the requirements of s CW 42 of the Act.
+The Bill adds that any non-registered charity which ceases the undertaking of charitable purposes is then subject to deregistration tax rules also, as they no longer meet the requirements of section CW 42 of the Act.

 Further, the current law sets out that assets that have been “distributed or applied” can be ignored in determining deregistration tax.
 However, this may allow for some deregistered charities to escape payment of tax.
 The Bill amends the words used, to clarify that assets to be excluded from this calculation will only be those “disposed of or transferred”.
 Such assets must have been disposed of or transferred:

 Section CO 1 of the Act states that any amount received by a volunteer for voluntary activity is taxable income.
-However, this is overridden by s CW 62B, which differentiates between payments that are a reimbursement or payments which are an honorarium.
+However, this is overridden by section CW 62B, which differentiates between payments that are a reimbursement or payments which are an honorarium.

 IRD defines volunteers as “people who freely undertake activity in New Zealand that has been chosen either by them or a group of which they are a member”.
 The activity must provide some kind of public benefit and not be for the private gain of the volunteer.